 Pitcairn Islands are quite unique from each other and Pitcairn Island is uniquely volcanic and located very close from shorelines.
 For this reason, it has quite a small beach, and harbors are also not so common here.
 The Bounty Bay has little to show of its bay and only houses some small boats.
 The island has fresh water unlike the other islands.
 The geography of Pitcairn has been described to be extremely rugged and remote and its limited resources make it one of the most difficult places to visit and explore.

 There are no airstrips in Pitcairn and you can’t fly in and the only way to travel to Pitcairn is perhaps through a boat.
 Getting around is also tough but recently, a paved road was build even though most of the routes are still rugged and dirt trails.
 You can also rent a bike to tour the island if at all you are not okay with walking.
 Everyone seems to speak English in Pitcairn.

-The Fletcher Christian’s Cave, Taro Ground, Flatland and Garnet’s Ridge are other areas that could be of interest to a tourist in Pitcairn.
+The Fletcher Christian’s Cave, Taro Ground, Flatland, and Garnet’s Ridge are other areas that could be of interest to a tourist in Pitcairn.
 Swimming at St. Paul’s Pool is an exciting thing to do but the picturesque pool has a rocky shoreline that makes it a little safe.
-You can join in the locals for swimming, bird watching, scuba diving or snorkeling.
+You can join the locals for swimming, bird watching, scuba diving, or snorkeling.
 You can buy locally produced products like handicrafts and honey in Adamstown.
-Sleeping options in Pitcairn include the home stays and the self contained private bungalows.
+Sleeping options in Pitcairn include the homestays and the self-contained private bungalows.